0xWOLAND/website/src/content/blog/zcash-part-2.md

 ## From Loops to Logic

-You notice that music "moves" from one key to another in a structured way.
+Notice that music "moves" from one key to another in a structured way.
 To describe these moves precisely, we need a language for how actions combine.
 That's where group theory comes in.

 A **group** is a set equipped with a rule for combining elements — an operation — that behaves predictably: there's a way to combine any two elements (closure), the way elements are grouped doesn't matter (associativity), there's an identity element that does nothing (identity), and every element has an inverse that undoes it (inverses).